Treatments and drugsBy Mayo Clinic Staff

 If OTC pain relievers don't relieve your pain, your doctor might suggest prescription NSAIDs.

 - Muscle relaxants.
 If mild to moderate back pain doesn't improve with OTC pain relievers, your doctor may also prescribe a muscle relaxant.
 Muscle relaxants can make you dizzy and sleepy.

 - Topical pain relievers.
 These are creams, salves or ointments you rub into your skin at the site of your pain.

-Narcotics, such as codeine or hydrocodone, may be used for a short period of time with close supervision by your doctor.
+- Narcotics.
+Certain drugs, such as codeine or hydrocodone, may be used for a short time with close supervision by your doctor.

-Low doses of certain types of antidepressants — particularly tricyclic antidepressants, such as amitriptyline — have been shown to relieve chronic back pain, independent of their effect on depression.
+- Antidepressants.
+Low doses of certain types of antidepressants — particularly tricyclic antidepressants, such as amitriptyline — have been shown to relieve some types of chronic back pain, independent of their effect on depression.

-Right now, there's no commonly accepted program to teach people with back pain how to manage the condition effectively.
-That means education may be a class, a talk with your doctor, written material or a video.
-What's important is that education emphasizes the importance of staying active, reducing stress and worry, and teaching ways to avoid future injury.
-However, it's also important for your doctor to explain that your back pain may recur, especially during the first year after the initial episode, but that the same self-care measures will be able to help again.
+There's no commonly accepted program to teach people with back pain how to manage the condition effectively.
+So education might involve a class, a talk with your doctor, written material or a video.
+Education emphasizes the importance of staying active, reducing stress and worry, and teaching ways to avoid future injury.

 Physical therapy and exercise